-MSc, Supply Chain Management, School of Management, The University of Texas at Dallas
+MSc, School of Management, University of Texas at Dallas

 Ru’s research covers a broad range of areas including risk management, supply chain contracting, mechanism and market design, and new product development.
 His work has been published in Production and Operations Management and European Journal of Operational Research.
 Prior to his academic career, Ru has multiple years of industry experience in quality management, sales and operations planning, product marketing and customer relationship management for such companies as Volkswagen, Bosch and Textron.
 He also has analyzed market entry opportunity and designed sales channel structure for two Fortune 500 companies.

 Ru, J., Shi, R., Zhang, J. 2017.
 When does A Supply Chain Member Benefit from Vendor Managed Inventory?
 Production and Operations Management.
 Forthcoming.

 Ru, J., Shi, R., Zhang, J. 2015.
 Does a Store Brand Always Hurt the Manufacturer of a Competing National Brand?
 Production and Operations Management.
 24(2) 272-286.

 Fang, X., Ru, J., Wang, Y. 2014.
 Optimal Procurement Design of an Assembly Supply Chain with Information Asymmetry, Production and Operations Management.
 23(12) 2075-2088.